Are you an elder abuse victim who has been further victimized by a California law enforcement agency or district attorney?

 You are just one of many victims of California law enforcement agencies’ failure to prosecute criminal elder abuse, especially in wealthy, politically connected nursing homes

-- You are one of a growing network of informed citizens, elder advocates, government whistleblowers, demoralized law enforcement officers, and nursing home insiders throughout the United States who are committed to publicly exposing and reforming what the April 2010 report Victimized Twice: Abuse of Nursing Home Residents, No Criminal Accountability for Perpetrators (PDF, 634 KB, opens new window) by Disability Rights California (DRC) revealed.
-According to Victimized Twice by DRC, which is the protection and advocacy agency for the State of California, California government’s elder abuse response and criminal justice system is a failed and biased system in which there is no criminal accountability for perpetrators of elder abuse in nursing homes.
+- You are one of a growing network of informed citizens, elder advocates, government whistleblowers, demoralized law enforcement officers, and nursing home insiders throughout the United States who are committed to publicly exposing and reforming what the April 2010 report Victimized Twice: Abuse of Nursing Home Residents, No Criminal Accountability for Perpetrators, by Disability Rights California (DRC), revealed.
+According to Victimized Twice, which is the protection and advocacy agency for the State of California, California government’s elder abuse response and criminal justice system is a failed and biased system in which there is no criminal accountability for perpetrators of elder abuse in nursing homes.